-I encourage you to email me with any questions about the class.

-Please include "GEOG 15000" at the start of the subject line and redact your email in a formal way (be specific, make sure your questions are clear, make sure you have read the information on Blackboard before emailing).
+Please feel free to email me with questions about the class.
+Please include "GEOG 15000" at the start of the subject line.
+Redact your email in a formal way-be specific, make sure your questions are clear, make sure you have read the information on Blackboard before emailing.
 Please keep in mind that professionalism is expected in email communication (I encourage you to look up "netiquette" if you have any doubt).